-Similarly NIBC may sell or repledge any securities borrowed or purchased under agreements to resell, but has an obligation to return the securities and the counterparty retains substantially all the risks and rewards of ownership.
-Consequently the securities are not recognised by NIBC, which instead records a separate asset for the cash collateral given.
+Similarly NIBC Holding may sell or repledge any securities borrowed or purchased under agreements to resell, but has an obligation to return the securities and the counterparty retains substantially all the risks and rewards of ownership.
+Consequently the securities are not recognised by the holding, which instead records a separate asset for the cash collateral given.

-NIBC conducts these transactions under terms agreed in Global Master Repurchase Agreements.
-As per year-end 2017 NIBC did not have any repuchase and resale agreement related positions as described in this Note (2016: nil).
+NIBC Holding conducts these transactions under terms agreed in Global Master Repurchase Agreements.
+As per year-end 2017 NIBC Holding did not have any repuchase and resale agreement related positions as described in this Note (2016: nil).